FabLabUTFSM/CareRobots/Firmware/Readme.md

 ### Firmware
 - Add fail after 10 iterations for wifi conection.
-- Fix analogWrite not being decleared. ==> What is analogWrite resolution?
 - Test omniwheels functions:

   The omniwheels where designed using the following structure: